Data-assisted, physics-informed propagators for recurrent flows: Introduction

 For the case of long-term simulations, it is particularly important but also challenging to ensure that the governing laws of physics are still satisfied after long durations.
 While physics-informed ML models include the EOMs directly in their training, rCFD uses only flow fields from its physically valid database.
 Therefore, rCFD is more or less bound to the conditions at which the database was created, but at the same time does not run into any danger of leaving the underlying attractor even after a huge number of steps.
 Physics-informed ML techniques on the other hand can offer more flexibility but might struggle with multi-scale problems~\cite{Karniadakis2021,wang2022}.

 In this work, we propose a novel approach that combines the benefits of flexibility and stability in a clearly interpretable fashion.
 Large-step predictions are made based on the method of analogues.
 If the exactly same state as that for which the forecast is to be computed can found in the database, one could infer the evolution without any uncertainty.
 However, in general there will be deviations between the state under consideration and its nearest neighbor from the database, e.g., due to different boundary conditions or changes of internal parameters.
 Clearly, these differences need to be taken into account to correct the predictions.
 To this end, we derive equations for the propagation of the deviations by linearizing the full, non-linear Navier-Stokes equations around the nearest neighbor state.
+In contrast to (partly) implicit techniques like backward differentiation formulas (BDF) or explicit singly diagonal implicit Runge-Kutta (ESDIRK) methods~\cite{Bijl2002,Forti2015,Loy2019}, which can tolerate large time steps, too, the present algorithm is formulated in an almost completely explicit fashion (cf.~Sec.~\ref{S:performance}), which gives it the potential for much faster simulations.

 Related ideas were put forward by Cacuci~et~al.~\cite{Cacuci1988,Cacuci1989}, who developed a Green's function formalism for non-linear problems.
 However, they obtained self-consistent integral equations whereas we restrict ourselves to a first-order expansion that leads to a simple, explicit scheme in terms of a deviation propagator.
 Gin~et~al.~\cite{Gin2021} used autoencoders to transform boundary value problems into linear coordinates where a Green's function can be found, but a physics-informed extension to time-dependent settings has not been attempted yet.
 Boull{\'e}~et~al.~\cite{Boulle2022} used NNs to learn the response of a system excited with a Gaussian process.
 Their approach may also be applied to non-linear EOMs to obtain the Green's function for an approximate linear model.
 It is an open question to which extent this simplification can account for a non-linearity in transient problems over long durations.
 Similarly, physics-informed deep operator networks~\cite{Lu2021,li2021b,Wang2021b,Wang2023} advance a flow state in time by learning the underlying, non-linear EOMs, which becomes increasingly challenging for large, multi-scale systems.
 In contrast, our method allows for a clean separation into a non-linear sub-problem and a linear one for which a propagator can be computed, but relies on a database of similar flow fields.
 Therefore, it is applicable when similar states are repeatedly encountered.
 This comprises transio-recurrent dynamics and cases where the effects of parameter variation, e.g., for the purpose of optimization, are of interest.
 We remark that the combination of nearest-neighbor prediction with deviation propagation may also be applied to other non-linear problems than the Navier-Stokes equations.